Chart Color Schemes

 The Shoreline Luxury Retirement Living

-A luxury retirement and residential aged care village featuring 185 architecturally-designed independent living apartments and villas, plus a 120-bed premium residential aged care home.
-The project includes resort-style facilities including a swimming pool, cafe, bowling green, community gardens, the Bombora Bar, and comprehensive recreation facilities in a secure gated community.
-First stages opened in October 2022 with ongoing construction of additional phases.
+A $150-million luxury retirement and residential aged care village featuring 185 architecturally-designed independent living apartments, terraces and villas, plus a 120-bed premium residential aged care home.
+Resort-style facilities include a swimming pool, cafe, bowling green, community gardens, Bombora Bar, and comprehensive recreation facilities in a secure gated community.
+First stages opened in October 2022, with ongoing staged construction.
+As of November 2025, the project is nearing final stages and remains on track for full completion in early 2027.

 Coffs Harbour Health Campus Expansion